Watch: Journalist Digvijay Singh arrested after ‘Amar Ujala’ report on UP exam paper leak

 ‘They want us to shut up,’ said Singh, who reported that the English paper of the Uttar Pradesh Board intermediate examination had been leaked.

 On Wednesday, Amar Ujala reported that the English question paper of Uttar Pradesh Board intermediate examination had been leaked few hours before the exam was scheduled to take place.
-Taking action immediately, the exam was cancelled in 24 districts of the states affected by the paper leak while exams went ahead as planned in the remaining districts.
+Taking action immediately, the exam was cancelled in 24 districts of the state affected by the paper leak while exams went ahead as planned in the remaining districts.

 On Thursday, journalist Digvijay Singh was arrested on the charges of publishing reports of exam paper leaks in the newspaper.
 While speaking to the media, Singh said, “I spoke to my sources and based on the information provided by them I published my story.
 I had the question papers in front of me and I sent them off to the press.”